 Faced with an increasingly dynamic and interconnected world, our universities are working hard to hold onto their position as leaders in the area of international education.
 In everything from student recruitment to mobility, the IUA works with the with its member universities to ensure that its students are benefiting from a top-class international educational experience.

 Consequently, all of our member universities have a strong international character.
 For example:

 - About 76% of all the international third-level students studying in Ireland are studying at an IUA university.

 - IUA member institutions are also responsible for about 75% of all outgoing HE Erasmus+ mobilities taking place in Ireland.

-- Five of our eight member universities are currently in European University Alliances, with other applying to join the initiative.
+- Seven of our eight member universities are currently in European University Alliances, with other applying to join the initiative.

 - Irish universities accounted for approximately 50% of total funding raised by Irish enterprises and institutions under the EU’s Horizon 2020 programme between March 2014 and May 2019.